fuzdev/fuz.dev/README.md

 Fuz aims to resist [enshittification](https://en.wikipedia.org/wiki/Enshittification) by having no investors or profit motive.
-The intent is to form a nonprofit but it's currently only one developer.
+The intent is to form a nonprofit but it's a road to get there, and a community would need to form first.
 This website will eventually have community spaces, for now see the [GitHub discussions](https://github.com/fuzdev/www.fuz.dev/discussions) to follow along and maybe help out.